Skip to content

 profiles and the audited procedures MSP instance providers need to follow to adhere to them.

-The following documents define the criteria for being an MCP identity service provider:
+Additionally, the following documents define the criteria for being an MCP identity service provider:

 Maritime Service Registry